 Everyone knows Australia is famous for it’s crocs, but not many people know that croc meat can make a delicious skewer!
 In the USA they make a similar recipe with alligator meat, particularly in regions such as Florida or Louisiana where alligators are a common pest!

 Usually the meat of a reptile is considered to be quite rubbery, but those who cook it often will have recipes to marinade the meat that softens it up.
 After grilling on the barbecue, the skewers are often served as a kebab with pita bread and salad.
 Delicious, but still weird!

-This one actually looks delicious but it’s actually a recipe made from cow’s stomach.
+This one actually looks delicious but it’s actually a recipe made from cow’s intestines.
 Tripas or tripe is not actually that uncommon, in fact there are lots of countries around the world that have traditionally eaten it, but Mexico and Portugal are two of the countries that have continued to eat it regularly.

 And take a guess at how the Mexicans eat it, that’s right, in a taco!
 The delicious cow’s stomach can be cooked and then eaten with a delicious taco sauce made out of fish sauce, jalapeño and lime juice.
 You can also eat it with guacamole if the avocado drought has finished!

-10. Deep fried butter balls in the USA
+Deep fried butter balls (USA)